 "Well that's just stupid."

-"Sam, you tried.
-She just tried harder.
+"Sam look - I know you feel bad about Emilia going over the bridge, but you tried.
+From what people have told me, well, nobody is surprised she did it.
 If we'd been two minutes later, we wouldn't even have known it happened.
 You did your best."

 "If it hadn't been for my back, I would've been able to reach her."